chantra/ciredns-deleg/README.md

 }
 ~~~

+NOTE: the `owner` of the `deleg` response will be overridden.
+This syntax is currently used for its simplcity.

 ## Examples

 In this example, we will serve the root zone and add records for the com and org delegations.